parti-renaissance/chezvous.en-marche.fr/README.md

  - commits to master will deploy to staging
 - prod: ember deploy prod
  - Deploys to https://chezvous.en-marche.fr
- - tags following semantic versioning will deploy to prod
+ - tags will deploy to prod

 ## Further Reading / Useful Links